 My grandmother’s kitchen always had a box of oatmeal cream pies.
-They were those store-bought kind with the thin, soft oatmeal cookies sandwiched around a sweet filling.
-I shudder to think how many of those I ate in my childhood.
+They were those store-bought kind by Little Debbie with the thin, soft oatmeal cookies sandwiched around a sweet filling.
+Eating these was such a childhood treat!

 For the cookies: